Who we are & what we do

 Modeling the Drift of Lobster Larvae

-By Michaela Oravecz / May 3, 2016
+By Cape Breton Fish / May 3, 2016

 Guest post by Brady K. Quinn, University of New Brunswick, Saint John, NB After lobster eggs hatch, baby lobsters, called larvae, are released into the ocean.
 These larvae spend the first 3-8 weeks or more of their life…